nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

       Use case ends.

 * 2b.
 The filtered list is empty
     * 2b1.
-ProfBook runs the command but it has no effect.
+ProfBook rejects the command and shows an error message.

       Use case ends.